2021 Official Membership and Angling Rules of the Southern Kingfish Association

 QUALIFYING FOR THE NATIONAL CHAMPIONSHIP:

-Angler Qualification: To qualify for the National Championship an angler must be a current SKA member and fish in at least 2 SKA sanctioned events.
-This means angler name will be on the Points Form that is submitted to the SKA at the captain's meeting, or on-line where applicable, and the team pays the entry fee to the tournament.
+Angler Qualification: To qualify for the National Championship an angler must be a current SKA member and participate in at least 2 SKA sanctioned events.
+This means angler name will appear on the Points Form that is submitted to the SKA at the captain's meeting, or on-line where applicable, and the team pays the entry fee to the tournament.
 Captains that qualify for the Championship may choose crew members to fish the Championship from the general pool of qualified SKA anglers.